Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

       drawn from research results; recommendations for further research;
     - List of references cited and used in the thesis;
-    - List of published works/articles related to the doctoral student\'s thesis topic, along with written consent from co-authors (if any);
+    - List of published works/articles related to the doctoral student's thesis topic, along with written consent from co-authors (if any);
     - Appendix (if any).
     đ) Comply with the regulations on intellectual property protection as stipulated in the Law on Intellectual
-      Property: The research results in the thesis must be the result of the researcher\'s own labor, obtained mainly during the training period.
+      Property: The research results in the thesis must be the result of the researcher's own labor, obtained mainly during the training period.
 If using results and documents of others, the author must agree and be clearly cited.
-If the thesis is a scientific work or part of a scientific work of a collective in which the researcher contributes the main part, documents must be presented showing the agreement of the members of that collective agreeing to the researcher using the collective\'s common results to write the thesis;
+If the thesis is a scientific work or part of a scientific work of a collective in which the researcher contributes the main part, documents must be presented showing the agreement of the members of that collective agreeing to the researcher using the collective's common results to write the thesis;
     e)  Thesis and all scientific research works must be checked for copying and duplication before being submitted for publication,